-Traditionally, a burial service involves a visitation, a funeral service followed by the cemetery service.
-You have the option of having the casket interred (earth burial), or it may be entombed in a crypt inside a mausoleum (above ground burial).
-Decisions need to be made on whether the body is to be embalmed (the funeral director will advise you), what kind of casket to use, whether to have a burial vault (outer container)is required, what cemetery to use and what to put on the monument.
+Traditionally, a burial service involves a visitation and a funeral service followed by the cemetery service.
+You have the option of having the casket interred (earth burial) or it may be entombed in a crypt inside a mausoleum (above ground burial).
+Decisions need to be made on whether the body is to be embalmed (the funeral director will advise you), what kind of casket to use, whether to have a burial vault (outer container), what cemetery to use and what to put on the monument.

 What is opening and closing and why is it so expensive?

 Opening and closing fees can include up to and beyond 50 separate services provided by the cemetery.
 Typically, the opening and closing fee include administration and permanent record keeping (determining ownership, obtaining permission, the completion of other documentation which may be required, entering the interment particulars in the interment register and maintaining all legal files), opening and closing the grave (locating the grave and laying out the boundaries, excavating and filling the interment space), installation and removal of the lowering device, the placement and removal of artificial grass dressing and coco-matting at the grave site, leveling, tamping, re-grading and sodding the grave site and leveling and re-sodding the grave if the earth settles.